 The Dean of Students Office and the Office of Residence Life, in conjunction with members of the Honor Council, provide information to new students about the importance of the Honor Code at the Honor Code Ceremony and residence life staff also provide information to new resident students at a health and safety training during orientation.
-The Honor Code is available to students as part of the online Student Handbook on the College website at http://www.meredith.edu/images/uploads/honor system section for website.pdf report Honor Code violations, and appeal procedures.
+The Honor Code is available to students as part of the online Student Handbook on the College website at https://my.meredith.edu/CampusSites/DOS/Pages/default.aspx

+The Student Honor System section of the Student Handbook includes the Statement of Honor, the Honor Pledge, the list of Honor Code violations, possible sanctions, how to report Honor Code violations, and appeal procedures.
 The SGA Constitution and By-Laws include detailed information about judicial procedures and appeals processes.
 Students are responsible for complying with the policies of the College as well as all federal, state, and local laws.
 In addition, the Office of the Dean of Students in partnership with the Directors of Health Services and Counseling Center also provides training to new students during orientation each fall and spring semesters regarding the sexual misconduct policy and procedures.